dvlpr2/gain-in-performance/README.md

 ### Statistical comparison

-The the distributions are ploted and compared.
+The distributions are ploted and compared.
 It is obvious that the new code is faster, i.e. `new < base`.
 To determine by how much, a factor k is used and manually determined to test the following : `new < k * base`.
 The best value of k is manually determined by dichotomy.